Ramsey County Regional Railroad Authority Projects

 Green Line - This transit way connects Union Depot to downtown Minneapolis and the Hiawatha Light Rail Line.
 The line began operation on June 14, 2014.

-Union Depot - The Union Depot in St. Paul was fully restored to its peak 20th century elegance with 21st century amenities in 2012.
-It now serves as a multimodal transportation facility where bicycles, pedestrians, Amtrak, light rail transit, and local and regional bus lines will come together.
+Union Depot - Union Depot in St. Paul was fully restored to its peak 20th century elegance with 21st century amenities in 2012.
+It now serves as a multimodal transportation facility where bicycles, pedestrians, Amtrak, light rail transit, and local, regional and intercity bus lines come together.

 East Metro Rail Capacity Study - Ramsey County Regional Railroad Authority in partnership with the Red Rock Corridor Commission commissioned the East Metro Rail Capacity Study to identify needs, constraints and potential solutions related to fully developing a regional multimodal transit hub at Union Depot in downtown Saint Paul.
 Executive Summary (pdf) | Final Report 9MB (pdf)

 Northstar Commuter Rail - This corridor runs along Highways 10 and 47 from downtown Minneapolis to Big Lake.
 Commuter rail runs along the existing Burlington Northern Santa Fe railroad tracks.